Pillar 3 Disclosure.

 The Hilbert Board meets in person at least quarterly with additional calls as and when required.
 The Board is made up of executives, the firm does not have non-executive directors, the decision was made taking into consideration the nature and business size of the firm.
 A board pack is circulated in advance of each meeting to be reviewed and challenged as appropriate.

 The pack contains relevant and timely information in sufficient detail to enable the Board to understand the business and assess the risks, including the ongoing assessment of the adequacy and quality of capital and liquidity.
 The management accounts are included in the Board pack and presented compared to the budget after each quarter end.

 Hilbert does not have a Remuneration Committee, the firm considered the possibility of having one, but it decided against taking into consideration the size of the business.

 The Firm aims to develop systems and controls to mitigate risk to ensure they remain within the documented risk appetite.

 The firm sets its risk appetite by considering the material risks in the business and then evaluates the level of acceptable risk, either subjective or objective, and the related measurements.
 Any risk exceeding the risk appetite will be reported to the ARC along with the action plans to bring the risk back within tolerance.

-For those key risks which cannot be controlled the residual financial risk is quantified and included in the ICAAP Pillar 2 assessment and additional Capital may be held against it.
+For those key risks which cannot be controlled the residual financial risk is quantified and included in the ICARA Pillar 2 assessment and additional Capital may be held against it.

 Key Risk Categories